GPUOpen-Tools/radeon_gpu_profiler/docs/source/barriers.rst

 subsequent kernel dispatch to use the results of a previous kernel dispatch.
 For this reason, it can be expected that an RGP profile will have a large number of barriers.

-A typical OpenCL profile's barriers are shown below.
+A barrier from a typical HIP application is shown below.

 .. image:: media_rgp/rgp_barriers_opencl_1.png